deterministic-algorithms-lab/Std-Indic-NLP/README.md

 3.)
 Look through the ```README.md``` and ```CONTRIBUTING.md``` above and inside the folder corresponding to the NLP task, to understand usage/contribute.

 4.)
 See [Projects](https://github.com/deterministic-algorithms-lab/Std-Indic-NLP/projects) if you want to contribute to already planned tasks.

+5.)
+Kindly open a new issue whenever you want to add a new dataset/cleaner/task and discuss changes, and search through pull-requests to make sure that no one else is working on the same thing already.